TusharTaral/beas_Learndigital/README.md

 # beas_Learndigital

-we are team beas
+We are team BEAS.
-we 3 member
+We have 3 members in our project team.
 1)Tushar
 2)Uday
 3)Ashray